-Dinner with Political Tours team and Nicholas Blanford.
+Dinner with Political Tours team and Nicholas Blanford and Leena Saidi.

 Tour of central Beirut.
 From the civil war to the huge development boom of the 2000s we take a look at how the capital has changed.
 Walking tour of the Green Line with two former fighters from the civil war.
 Meet with an architect and local activist.
 We head downtown for an introduction to the city centre and government buildings.
 We visit Buri Hammoud, the Armenian Neighbourhood.
 Meeting with a member of the municipal council; and a local Armenian family that has lived in the city throughout this time.
 Armenians are hosting many families from Syria.
 Later we meet with the Director of the Asfari Institute at the American University; and author of “Refugees and Lebanon from 1948 to the present.”
 Overnight in Beirut

 Meeting with the mayor of Baalbek.
 The impact of the war in Syria and the extent of the refugee crisis is by far the most pressing issue in Lebanese politics.
 There are major Syrian refugee camps here.
 We meet with a local NGO supporting Syrian refugees.
 There are an estimated 100,000 in the municipality.
-Visit to Roman ruins and the Palmyra hotel (in the footsteps of Charles de Gaule, Jean Cocteau and the Shah).
-Meeting with a Syrian family and dinner with local AFP correspondent.
+Visit to Roman ruins and the Palmyra hotel (in the footsteps of Charles de Gaulle, Jean Cocteau and the Shah).
+Meeting with a Syrian family and return to hotel for dinner and discussion with Nick Blanford.
 Overnight in Chtaura

 The Palestinian refugee camps played a significant role in Lebanon’s civil war and are a reminder of the long term legacy of receiving high numbers of refugees.
 Are there lessons to be learned here?
 We visit the Chatilla refugee camps (situation permitting) with a local NGO.
 We then head downtown to the American University in Beirut.
 Meeting with the vice-president of the Central Bank, as well as one of Lebanon’s best-known journalists and an academic.
 Visit to the Daily Star and meeting with the editor-in-chief.
 Overnight in Beirut

 Meetings with senior Lebanese politicians, diplomats and analysts.
 These meetings are subject to confirmation nearer the time.
 Friday morning; we head to Sfeir in the southern suburbs for a meeting with Hezbollah’s Charge D’Affaire International Relations.
 Walk along the Corniche and meet with NGO fighting against appropriation of Beirut Coast.
 The same groups are also involved in the rubbish protests.
-Further meetings will be confirmed nearer the time.
+Further meetings will be confirmed closer to departure.
 Overnight in Beirut

 Tour ends after breakfast.